-As in prior years, this policy generated discussion during 2010 budget deliberations.
-Unfortunately, the 2010 budget represents only a 0.1-month operating reserve, with the ending balance falling to an estimated \$2.3 million.
-The Authority routinely manages well and holds expenses under appropriation.
-For 2010, an internal operating target of \$220.9 million has been established, which would result in a \$7.3 million reserve.
+As in prior years, this policy generated discussion during 2011 budget deliberations.
+Although the projected ending balance is significantly higher than in 2009, the 2010 ending balance and 2011 budgeted ending balance represents only a 0.5-month operating reserve, with the ending balances at \$8.9 million and \$9.7 million, respectively.

-(1) Growth in the cost of delivering a unit of service (cost per service hour) shall be kept at or below the rate of inflation.
-(2) The overhead costs shall not exceed 15 percent of the total cost.
+- (1) Growth in the cost of delivering a unit of service (cost per service hour) shall be kept at or below the rate of inflation. - (2) The overhead costs shall not exceed 15 percent of the total cost.

-As a means of assuring cost containment, direct costs shall not be permitted to increase faster than overall price levels.
+As a means of assuring cost containment, direct costs should not be permitted to increase faster than overall price levels.
 Additional indirect costs (overhead) must be supported by service improvements.
-The specific measure of the overhead rate was added as a financial indicator in 1998 as a complement to the existing measure.

-Operating expenditures are expected to decrease by 5.3% in 2010 due to the service reduction scheduled for the beginning of April.
-The comparable growth in the cost per hour of service in 2010 is negative 5.2%, significantly lower than the projected inflation rate.
-Both statistics reflect the impact of personnel cost decreases and substantial decreases in fuel/utilities and inventory.
-The growth in cost per hour of service is expected to increase in 2011 and 2012 with 2011 remaining closer to the inflation rate.
-The overhead cost ratio is projected at 14.2% in 2010 and to remain steady in 2011 and 2012, with each year below the policy maximum.
+Operating expenditures are budgeted to increase by 3.8% in 2011 due to service added, increase of diesel fuel costs, and the restoration of the 3% wage reduction for non-bargaining employees.
+The comparable growth in the cost per hour of service in 2011 is 4.5%, slightly higher than the projected inflation rate.
+Both statistics reflect the impact of increases in personnel costs, fuel/utilities, and inventory costs.
+The growth in cost per hour of service is expected to decrease in 2012 and 2013 with both under the inflation rate.
+The overhead cost ratio is projected at 16.0% in 2011 and to remain steady in 2012 and 2013, with each year just above the policy maximum.